 The Company has never declared or paid cash dividends on the Common Shares.
 The Company intends to retain future earnings to finance the operation, development and expansion of the business.
 The Company does not anticipate paying cash dividends on the Common Shares in the foreseeable future.
-Payment of future cash dividends, if any, will be at the discretion of its board of directors and will depend on the Company's financial condition, results of operations, contractual restrictions, capital requirements, business prospects and other factors that the board considers relevant.
+Payment of future cash dividends, if any, will be at the discretion of its board of directors and will depend on the Company's financial condition, results of operations, contractual restrictions, capital requirements, business prospects and other factors that the board of directors of the Company considers relevant.